Privilege (film): Musical score

-The film featured Jones performing the title track, "I've Been a Bad, Bad Boy" (a number five hit record) and "Free Me," released in the United States as a single on the Reprise label by the band "The Pace."
+The music for the film was written by Mike Leander and featured Jones performing the title track, "I've Been a Bad, Bad Boy" (a number five hit record) and "Free Me," released in the United States as a single on the Reprise label by the band "The Pace."
 English singer/songwriter George Bean, playing the primary leader of Shorter's back up band "The Runner Beans," sings the traditional religious songs "Onward, Christian Soldiers" and "Jerusalem."
 A soundtrack album was released in the US and UK.

 In 1978, the Patti Smith Group recorded "Free Me" as "Privilege (Set Me Free)" on their album Easter.
 The recording reached number 72 on the UK singles chart and number 13 on the singles chart in Ireland.

 In 1988, Big Audio Dynamite opened their single "Just Play Music!" with an audio sample from the film.

 "Free Me" was part of the soundtrack of 2019 Guy Ritchie film The Gentlemen.

 Release

-According to Peter Watkins' website: "The national cinema circuit in the UK, J. Arthur Rank, refused to show the film for something to do with what they deemed its “immoral nature”.
+According to Peter Watkins' website: "The national cinema circuit in the UK, J. Arthur Rank, refused to show the film for something to do with what they deemed its 'immoral nature'.
 Universal Pictures withdrew the film after brief screenings in a few countries, and the film has been rarely shown since – very occasionally on TV."